Exponents of Jacobians and relative class groups: Introduction

 In stating Theorems \ref{thm:exponent} and \ref{thm:relative} we have made an effort to make nice-looking, easily comparable bounds, without sacrificing their asymptotic shape.
 The proof methods may be also used directly for specific numerical values, improving the estimates; see Remark \ref{rmk:relativefornumerics}.

 \begin{remark} Effectively, Theorem \ref{thm:relative} provides two bounds, one of which is better when $\deg \phi$ is small, and the other is better when $\deg \phi$ is large.
 These two bounds leave a scant collection of covers for which the exponent is still unbounded from below.
-Namely, what remains are the covers for which $g_1 \approx g_2^2$, $\deg(\phi) \approx g_2$ (and which are thus almost unramified).
+What remains are the covers for which $g_1 \approx g_2^2$ and $\deg(\phi) \approx g_2$ (and which are thus almost unramified).
+In this regime, the exponent bounds become trivial.
 We do not know if this numerical coincidence reflects a shortcoming of our method, or if low exponent coverings do not in fact exist.
-We raise a precise version of this problem as Question \ref{mainquestion}. \end{remark}
+We raise a precise version of this problem as Question \ref{mainquestion}. \end{remark} \begin{remark} Theorem \ref{thm:exponent} has no analogue for general abelian varieties.
+A simple counterexample is the power $E^n$ of an elliptic curve, whose exponent does not depend on $n$.
+Even restricting to simple abelian varieties does not resolve the issue, as there are infinitely many simple abelian varieties $A$ over $\F_2$ with $A(\F_2)=0$; see \cite{madan1977abelian}.
+For more recent work on possible group structures of $A(\F_q)$, see \cite{marseglia2025abelian}. \end{remark}